OfficeDev/office-js-docs-pr/excel/build-your-first-excel-add-in.md

 The simplest way to deploy and test your add-in is to copy the files to a network share.

-1. Create a folder on a network share (for example, \\MyShare\QuarterlySalesReport) and copy all the files.
+1. Create a folder on a network share (for example, \\MyShare\QuarterlySalesReport) and copy all the files to that folder.

 2. Edit the **SourceLocation** element of the manifest file so that it points to the share location for the .html page from step 1.